 node flow

-Nodes are primarily constituted by their node flows, which are evolvable datasets about their node's metadata, configuration, referent, or payload datasets.
-They exist through time, independent of any specific version or realization, and can evolve semi-independently from other flows
+Nodes are primarily constituted by their semantic flows: evolvable datasets about their node's data, metadata, configuration, or referent.
+They exist through time, independent of any specific version or realization, and can evolve semi-independently.

 There are five types of node flows.